Welcome to our website focusing on bread, grains baking and home cooking recipes.

-The aim of this website is to provide you with a range of bread related recipes, guides, resources, products, videos, hints and tips and to inform you about bread making.
+The aim of this website is to provide you with a range of bread and flour related recipes, guides, resources, products, videos, hints and tips and to inform you about bread making.

 Bread and bread based products are one of the most versatile and convenient foods you will come across.
 Not only can you eat it for breakfast, lunch, dinner or supper, you can also eat it plain, bake it, toast it or even fry it.

 The choice of bread options is also endless with literally hundreds of types of bread found throughout the world.
 Whether its white, wholemeal, naan, brioche, bloomers, flatbread, focaccia, sourdough, bara brith, chapatti, or fruit loaf there is a great tasting bread out there for everyone.
 Click her for more insights into bread from around the world.

 Historically bread has been at the center of the human diet for almost 10,000 years.
 As far back as 8000 B.C, the Egyptians had invented grinding stones and where using them to crush grains to make a very basic flat bread.

 Since then, the evolution of bread and its incorporation into the cultures across all parts of the world has prevailed.